 Specific environmental circumstances during childhood can also be protective, despite the possible presence of genes that increase risk.
 Children of alcoholics who maintain regular routines, such as consistent family meal times, are at lower risk of developing alcoholism than children of alcoholics who don’t maintain a consistent home environment.

 The environment also affects how genes are expressed, so exposure to stress or frequent drinking can alter gene expression in the brain and make alcoholism more likely.
 Scientists have found at least 772 genes in the amygdala that are altered by alcohol use, and some of these genes may make the person more vulnerable to developing an addiction.

 The genetic links to addiction are important not for predicting alcoholism in individuals but for helping identify high-risk groups and developing treatment plans.
 Scientists who study the connection between genes and alcohol abuse can use that information to plan early interventions or to find new ways to treat addiction and ease withdrawal symptoms.
 As an example, one specific gene variant has been identified that makes people with alcoholism respond better to the drug naltrexone, which is used to reduce alcohol cravings during recovery.

 The combination of genetic and environmental factors as causes of addiction means that treatment generally takes on multiple forms.
 Even someone who has specific genes associated with addiction can successfully undergo treatment.

-If you or a family member has been affected by alcohol abuse or addiction, contact the Florida House Experience to learn about treatment options that could put you on the path to recovery.
+If you or a family member has been affected by alcohol abuse or addiction, contact FHE Health to learn about treatment options that could put you on the path to recovery.